dart-lang/site-www/src/tools/non-promotion-reasons.md

 ### Getters can't be promoted {#not-field}

-**The cause:** You're trying to promote a getter, but only instance fields can be promoted, not getters.
+**The cause:** You're trying to promote a getter, but only instance *fields* can be promoted, not instance getters.

 The compiler has no way to guarantee that a getter returns the same result every time.
 Because their stability can't be confirmed, getters are not safe to promote.